MargauxDelporte/DataAugmentation/README.md

-This repository contains the code for the case study analysis presented in:
+This repository contains the code for the analyses presented in:

 Delporte, M., & Shi, Y. (2025).
 Boosting Survival Prediction Performance with Data Augmentation.
 Submitted.